azuregomez/monitoring/README.md

 <table>
 <tr><td>maintenance.psm1</td><td>Powershell module to be uploaded to your Azure Automation Account.
 This code is used by the Automation runbook</td></tr>
 <tr><td>maintondemand.ps1</td><td>Automation runbook to be uploaded and scheduled every hour at the 50 min offset.
 Workspace Id and Shared Key need to be updated with your Log Analytics info.</td></tr>
-<tr><td>Log Analytics Alerts</td><td>The code for the queries is provided below in the below section Alert Implementation with Kusto Queries.
+<tr><td>Log Analytics Alerts</td><td>The code for the queries is provided below in the section Alert Implementation with Kusto Queries.
 The subscription id and resource group need to be updated with your values.</td></tr>
 </table>
 <h3>Limitations</h3>
 <ul>
 <li>The solution works as long as every VM in the organization has a different name.
 Good naming standards are a best practice.
 Any collision with VM names would adversely affect this implementation.
-A potential solution to this issue is to use resourceId instead od VM Name
+A potential solution to this issue is to use resourceId instead of VM Name
 <li>The 'maintenance' tag requires the use of UTC.
-This is for code simplification and teh fact that Log Analytics uses UTC times.
-Azure runs in UTC.
+This is for code simplification and the fact that Log Analytics uses UTC times.
+Azure runs in UTC so your Azure operations should too.
 </ul>
 <h3>Pre-requisites</h3>
 <ul>
-<li>An Azure Monitor Logs (formerly known as Log Analytics) Workspace.
+<li>A Log Analytics Workspace.
 <li>All VMs that will be monitored have to be enrolled in the Workspace
 </ul>
 <h3>Alert Implementation with Kusto Queries</h3>